spcl/serverless-benchmarks/docs/experiments.md

 }
 ```

 The field `benchmark` and `input-size` specifies the benchmark function to be executed.
 SeBS will invoke the experiment with all configurations specified in `experiments` (see details above).
-The function will be invoked in batches, each batch consisting of `concurrent-invocations` instances, until SeBS will gather a number of results equal to the one specified in `repetitions`.
-While the number of submitted batches is usually equal to `repetitions/concurrent-invocations`, this can change between experiments as some results might be dropped.
-For examples, a `cold` experiment will ignore all results from a warm container.
+The function will be invoked in batches, each consisting of `concurrent-invocations` instances until SeBS gathers as many results as specified in `repetitions`.
+While the number of submitted batches usually equals `repetitions/concurrent-invocations`, this can change between experiments as some results might be dropped.
+For example, a `cold` experiment will ignore all results from a warm container.
 Furthermore, SeBS will repeat all experiments for each memory configuration provided in `memory-sizes`.

 #### Running Benchmark